 Hydrops fetalis is a serious condition.
 It occurs when abnormal amounts of fluid build up in two or more body areas of a fetus or newborn.
 It is a symptom of underlying problems.

 There are two types of hydrops fetalis, immune and nonimmune.
 The type depends on the cause of the abnormal fluid.

 - Immune hydrops fetalis is most often a complication of a severe form of Rh incompatibility, which can be prevented.
 This is a condition in which mother who has Rh negative blood type makes antibodies to her baby's Rh positive blood cells, and the antibodies cross the placenta.
-Rh incompatibility causes a large number of red blood cells in the fetus to be destroyed (also known as hemolytic disease of the newborn.
+Rh incompatibility causes a large number of red blood cells in the fetus to be destroyed (This is also known as hemolytic disease of the newborn.)
 This leads to problems including total body swelling.
 Severe swelling can interfere with how the body organs work.